Shellshock: Nam '67: Plot

 The game starts in January 1967 in Saigon, South Vietnam.
-A CH-47 Chinook containing Caleb "Cal" Walker, the game's protagonist, and other G.I.s, lands at Tan Son Nhut Air Base in southern Saigon.
-Walker, along with his squad mate, Private "Psycho" Kowalski, are chosen by Colonel Salter, the CO, to participate in an air assault on a Viet Cong encampment within Kon Tum province.
+A Boeing CH-47 Chinook containing Caleb "Cal" Walker, the game's protagonist, and other G.I.s, lands at Tan Son Nhut Air Base in southern Saigon.
+Walker, along with his squad mate, Private "Psycho" Kowalski, are chosen by their CO, to participate in an air assault on a Viet Cong encampment within Kon Tum province.
 Walker and Kowalski are put under the command of Lieutenant O'Brien along with another G.I. nicknamed "Short Timer".
 As Caleb and his squad proceed through the area, a friendly fire incident, involving flawed mortar coordinates, forces another G.I. named Tompkins, to join the squad.
 Along with the help of a special operations squad made up of Sergeant Ramirez, "Tick Tock" and "Eyeball", they help Walker and the others clear out the VC encampment.
 The encampment is soon after converted to a fire base, which serves as a headquarters for Walker and his unit.

 Soon after, Walker's squad is tasked with investigating VC activity in a nearby village.
 The squad is also charged with finding a journalist who had recently gone missing in the village.
 After learning about the dangers of booby traps, the squad proceeds to the village.
 However, when the squad is ambushed in the rice paddies just outside the village, it becomes very clear that the villagers are aiding the VC.
 After clearing out the VC, Walker begins the task of searching for weapon caches within the village.
 After finding numerous hidden weapons and supplies, the squad begins searching for the missing journalist, and shortly thereafter find him being held hostage by several VC.
+The journalist disclose the name of the VC/NVA commander in the region, General Diem, the game's main antagonist.